SHADY LANE

 FLAVOUR:

 Sourcing crops for Shady Lane is always a fun challenge.
 We look for crops with a smooth sensory experience opening with a mild acidity, think cooked apples or pears, with a strong cocoa or cooked sugar backing.
-We featured Rene last year in Shady Lane and it is such a great fit.
-I has a big body and a nice long finish that mixes milk chocolate with caramel and a really rich spice and apple flavour.
+The combination of natural processing and this Catuai lot makes for a wonderfully sweet cup.
+It opens with nice cooked blackberry and raspberry jam that quickly goes to chocolate with a rich apple and caramel finish.

 PARAMETERS: